PhamGiaThinh03/interview-solutions/exercise_3/README.md

 # Comparison of Approaches for Optical Character Classification

-## Exercise 1: Basic Machine Learning with KNN
+## Exercise 1: Basic Machine Learning with Linear Regression

 ### Approach

-K-Nearest Neighbors (KNN) is a simple yet effective classification algorithm.
-It operates on the principle that data points close to each other in feature space are likely to belong to the same class.
+Linear Regression is a fundamental machine learning algorithm used for predicting continuous target variables based on input features.
+For classification tasks, logistic regression, a variant of linear regression, is often used.
+It models the probability that a given input belongs to a particular class.
 - **Data:** The MNIST dataset is used for training and testing the model.
 The data is divided into feature points (images of digits) and labels (corresponding digits).

 ### Model training results
 ![Logistic regression model](../assets/images/accuracy_1.png)

 ### Benefits
-- **Simplicity and Understandability:** KNN is easy to implement and understand, requiring no complex training.
+- **Simplicity and Understandability:** Linear Regression is easy to implement and understand.
-- **No Training Required:** KNN does not require a formal training process; it simply stores the training set and performs comparisons during prediction.
+- **Efficiency:** Computationally efficient for small to medium-sized datasets.

 ### Drawbacks
-- **Poor Performance with Large Data:** KNN can struggle with large datasets because it needs to compute distances between the test point and all training points, leading to poor performance and long prediction times.
-- **Limited Fine-Tuning Capability:** KNN does not learn features from data, so it cannot improve through training iterations like other machine learning models.
+- **Poor Performance with Non-linear Data:**  Assumes a linear relationship, which can be limiting for complex datasets.
+- **Sensitivity to Outliers:** Can be skewed by outliers, leading to inaccurate predictions.
+- **Limited Capability for Complex Relationships:** Not suitable for capturing non-linear relationships in data.

 ## Highlight

+While Linear Regression is suitable for regression tasks and simple classification, its limitations make it less ideal for complex classification tasks involving high variability.
 Triplet Loss is typically used to train Siamese networks in classification tasks based on similarity and dissimilarity between samples, rather than simple classification tasks.
 Therefore, Exercise 3 utilized Siamese networks with Triplet Loss.

 ## Exercise 3: Deep Learning with Siamese Networks and Triplet Loss